 More information about Fraternity and Sorority Life can be found on their website.
-The member policy, member policy, member policy, member policy, member policy, member policy, member policy, member policy, member policy, member and the Student Conduct procedures for fraternities and sororities are also available on the website.
+The new member policy, anti-hazing policy and the Student Conduct procedures for fraternities and sororities are also available on the website.

 Alcohol Service on Campus

 A Request for Permission to Serve Alcoholic Beverages form must be submitted whenever event organizers plan to serve alcoholic beverages at events held on University of Oregon property.
 Alcohol service must always be accompanied by appropriate food service, per Oregon Liquor Control Commission guidelines.
 Providing tastings of alcohol is considered alcohol service; therefore, the food requirements must be met.